volution/kawipiko/documentation/readme.rst

 The following is a list of the most important features:

-* (optionally)  the static content is compressed when the CDB database is created, thus no CPU cycles are used while serving requests;
+* (optionally)  the static website content is compressed when the CDB database is created, thus no CPU cycles are used while serving requests;

-* (optionally)  the static content can be compressed with either ``gzip`` or Brotli_;
+* (optionally)  the static website content can be compressed with either ``gzip`` or Brotli_;

 * (optionally)  in order to reduce the serving latency even further, one can preload the entire CDB database in memory, or alternatively mapping it in memory (mmap_);  this trades memory for CPU;

-* "atomic" site content changes;  because the entire site content is held in a single CDB database file, and because the file replacement is atomically achieved via the ``rename`` syscall (or the ``mv`` tool), all the site's resources are "changed" at the same time;
+* "atomic" static website content changes;  because the entire content is held in a single CDB database file, and because the file replacement is atomically achieved via the ``rename`` syscall (or the ``mv`` tool), all resources are "changed" at the same time;

 * ``_wildcard.*`` files (where ``.*`` are the regular extensions like ``.txt``, ``.html``, etc.) which will be used if an actual resource is not found under that folder;  (these files respect the hierarchical tree structure, i.e. "deeper" ones override the ones closer to "root";)